alexhilman/k8s-at-home/README.md

 Before you begin, ensure you have
 * a working understanding of Linux operating systems and utilities like SSH and Bash;
 * a basic understanding of containerization; and
-* access to one or more servers in which to create nodes for K8s with the following minimum specs (each)
+* access to one or more servers (or VMs) which will become nodes for K8s - each with the following minimum specs
     * [`iptables` version >= 1.6.2](documentation/iptables-race-condition.md)
     * at least 4 GB of RAM
     * at least 2 CPU cores